cjneely10/cjneely10.github.io/_posts/2019-10-01-MetaSanity-Demo-BioMetaDB.md

 View a summary of gene calls for TOBG-CPC-51 that were given annotations by **FuncSanity**.

-`dbdm -c Metagenomes SUMMARIZE -t tobg-cpc-51 -q annotated`
+`dbdm -c Metagenomes SUMMARIZE -t tobg-cpc-51 -q annotated -r`

 <pre><code>SUMMARIZE:   View summary of all tables in database
  Project root directory:    Metagenomes